hjkim63/Interactive-Lab-Hub/finalProject/README.md

 #### B.3.
 Technical building process

 We started off by hooking the sensors up to the Pi and testing their functionality.
 Since this was done using a breadboard (our sensors did not have the Qwiic connectors found on the sensors that we worked with in class), we had to cross-reference pinout diagrams and iterate over the connections a few times before we were able to actually get the sensors up and running.
-Once we had confirmed that the sensors were up and running, we moved on to building out the application and the
+Once we had confirmed that the sensors were up and running, we moved on to building out the application features.
+We first worked on combining the two different scripts that we had for the sensors.
+Once that was done (and after some testing), we incorporated the MQTT and push notifiction aspects into the code in order to make our system more user friendly.

 #### B.4.
 Output: alert signals

 There were two steps to the output: first detecting if we can detect when a criteria is met from the sensor input data, such as if the temperature above the garden has been above 85F or soil moisture level is below 50% for 7 consecutive days.
 Then we need to publish this message to observing nodes that are subscribed and sends notification to the subscribed devices.
-This message would be sent to anyone that had set up the "pi the gardner" mobile app.
+This message would be sent to anyone that had set up the "pi the gardener" mobile app.

 To mimic this "pi the gardner" mobile app, we used the [Push Safer](https://www.pushsafer.com/) API to send out the messages to any of the garden stakeholders/volunteers.